Pool Accidents Are On The Rise, Install A Pool Fence In ArizonaMay 22, 2015

 Implementing Pool Safety Measures At Home

-Many parents or guardians who have lost children in drowning incidents will often recount that their children drowned quickly and without the usual screaming and shouting.
-One of the reasons is that children below the age of five hardly comprehend any danger, and with poor supervision, they easily drown without any distress call.
+Many parents or guardians who have lost children in drowning incidents will often recount that their children drowned quickly and without a sound.
+One of the reasons children drown without sound (especially children under the age of 5) is they may not comprehend danger and do not know they can scream and shout to alert others they are in distress.